TomSssM/MyCodewars/snippets/ConfSnip.md

 o.notBound(); // "Tom"
 ```

+Since `bound` is an arrow function it uses the `this` defined by the nearest regular function or the one
+that lies in the global scope ( out in the open if you do: `console.log(this)` it returns the window object ).
+In our case since we didn't _define_ ( define cause Lexical this remember ) `bound` inside another function
+its `this` is going to be the same `this` as the one in the global scope.
+Thus it is going to be the window object.

 ## Default Parameters Functions have separate Scope

 If we assign a callback as a default parameter this callback will refer to Global Scope and not to Scope of the